harbidel/Sarcasm-Detection/README.md

 # Sarcasm-Detection
-Building a machine Learning Model to Predict Sarcasm
+Building a Machine Learning Model to Predict Sarcasm